uvatoc/uvatoc.github.io/src/content/post/welcome.md

 a set of possible times for your assessed cohort meetings.
 For your cohort to be accepted, we need to be able to match your available times with a time when there is a Cohort Leader (TA) available.
-So, it is to your advantage to list as manay times as possible that work for everyone in your cohort.
+So, it is to your advantage to list as many times as possible that work for everyone in your cohort.

 - Come to one of us (Nathan or Dave) during the class time Wednesday